Shepherd Center Names Two to Senior Leadership Team

 Shepherd Center has named two new leaders to its senior leadership team.

-Marsha Hanson began her tenure as director of outpatient services on Oct.
+Marsha Hanson, RN, BSN, CRRN, began her tenure as director of outpatient services on Oct.
 1, 2019.
 With this promotion, Hanson will direct Shepherd Center’s Outpatient Services, which includes the Andrew C. Carlos Multiple Sclerosis Institute, Shepherd Spine and Pain Institute, the Multi-Specialty Clinic, Urology Clinic, Wound Clinic, Call Center and Medical Imaging Services.
 She will be responsible for the department’s activities and operations, providing oversight of program management activities, including business development, clinical services and financial growth.

 Hanson began her career at Shepherd Center 23 years ago as a patient care technician.
 She has since served as a nurse, clinical research manager, clinical research coordinator, and most recently, the clinical application supervisor helping Shepherd Center implement Epic, its electronic medical record system.